 or crocheting multiple items at once.

 Ron Tobey grew up in north New Hampshire, USA, and attended the University of New Hampshire, Durham.
-He has lived in Ithaca NY, Pittsburgh PA, Riverside CA, Berkeley CA, and London UK.
-He and his wife now live in West Virginia, where they raise cattle and keep goats and horses.
-He is an imagist poet, writing haiku, storytelling poems, spokenpoetry, and producing videopoetry.
-His work has appeared in several dozen literary magazines.
-His Twitter handle is @Turin54024117.
+He lives in West Virginia, where he and his wife raise cattle and keep goats and horses.
+He is an imagist poet, writing haiku, storytelling poems, spoken poetry, and producing video poetry.
+He has published poems in over thirty literary journals.
+His Twitter handle is @Turin54024117

 Sarah Robin is a new writer from Bolton, England, starting her writing journey during the coronavirus pandemic.
 Robin has had several pieces of work published in anthologies and online literary magazines as well as being a competition winner for both short fiction and poetry.
 She is also a prose reader for Sepia Journal.